JOAQUINESTEVEZ/YouTubeVideoController/Readme.md

     - If you get the ERROR "No Module named 'object_detection' when you import it, Restart your Kernel and run Section 10.1 Set up Paths again:
         ```python
         # If ERROR: "No module named "object_dections"" - IMPORTANT
-        # Solution: Restart your Kernel and run again the first 3 cells of Section 10.1
+        # Solution: Restart your Kernel and run again the 4 cells of Section 10.1
         ```
         ```python
         import object_dections